 Medicare’s Role in Senior Housing and Care

 Medicare is the federal health insurance program for people 65 or older, certain younger people with disabilities, and people with End-Stage Renal Disease.
-It is crucial to understand that while Medicare covers many healthcare costs, it is generally *not* a primary payer for long-term custodial care in a senior living facility.
+It’s a critical piece of the retirement puzzle, but it’s crucial to understand that while Medicare covers many healthcare costs, it is generally not a primary payer for long-term custodial care in a senior living facility.

 What Medicare Covers